z1chh/Brick-Breaker-Game/README.md

 When a brick is hit, it disappears, and points are awarded.

 ### Power-Ups
-The Long Paddle power-up has a global counter that keeps track of whether it is active or not, and for how long it has been active (when it is activated).
+The [Long Paddle](https://github.com/z1chh/Brick-Breaker-Game/blob/main/bricks.asm#L31) power-up has a global counter that keeps track of how long it has been active for.

-The Laser power-up has global variables to keep track of its x- and y-coordinates (velocity always goes up by 1 - 0 horizontally, so these values are hardcoded), and a counter that keeps track of whether it is active or not.
+The Laser power-up has [global variables](https://github.com/z1chh/Brick-Breaker-Game/blob/main/bricks.asm#L33) to keep track of its x- and y-coordinates (velocity always goes up by 1 - 0 horizontally, so these values are hardcoded), and a counter that keeps track of whether it is active or not.

-If the Laser is active, the drawPixel method is used (same as the one that draws the ball), but with a red pixel, until it hits the ceiling or a brick.
+If the Laser is active, the [drawPixel](https://github.com/z1chh/Brick-Breaker-Game/blob/main/bricks.asm#L44) method is used (same as the one that draws the ball), but with a red pixel, until it hits the ceiling or a brick.